SHOW SCHEDULE -

 The good news in October of 2017 was that Megan was doing quite well and was considered to be cancer free.
 That was a HUGE "woot-woot"!

-However, in April of 2018 a scan showed a large malignant tumor on Megan's ovary.
+But then in April of 2018 a scan showed a large malignant tumor on Megan's ovary.
 This discovery didn't represent a recurrence but rather was considered part of the original cancer.
 During one of the early surgeries in 2017 a single colon cancer cell "dropped" onto the ovary.
 This event is called a "drop cancer".
 That single cancer cell had been held at bay during previous chemotherapy but began to grow sometime in early 2018.
 Since the cancer was on her ovary, it was able to grow very fast.
-In June 2018, Megan underwent surgery to remove the tumor and a procedure called HIPEC to prevent any additional rogue cells from growing.
+In June 2018, Megan underwent surgery to remove the tumor and a procedure called HIPEC to prevent any additional rogue cells from growing in her abdomen.
 The surgery was very "big" and the recovery period is measured in months rather than days or weeks.

-At her six week post surgery checkup from the June surgery, Megan was told that the post surgery scan had indicated numerous scattered lesions in her lungs.
-The lesions are inoperable and are currently (as of September 2018) being treated with a different, stronger chemotherapy.
+Her six week post surgery checkup from the June surgery included a scan, Megan was told that the scan indicated numerous scattered lesions in her lungs.
+The lesions are inoperable and are still being treated with a different, stronger chemotherapy.
+Megan has learned she will be on chemo for the rest of her life.
+She is OK with that since it keeps her alive to raise her boys.

 Please know that through all of this Megan has remained positive and is doing well.
-She keeps a smile on her face.
+Some days are worse than others, yet she still keeps a smile on her face.

 For now, Megan is unable to commit to art shows and festivals for the foreseeable future.
-Regrettably, do to the effects of chemo.
-Megan also cannot create custom art at this time.
+Regrettably, due to the effects of chemo, Megan also cannot create custom art at this time.
+Thank you for your understanding.

-You can, however, find her artwork for sale in Handmade department of Amazon.com by searching on Von.G Art.
+Megan's artwork can be found for sale in the Handmade department of Amazon.com by searching on Von.G Art & Arts.
+Direct link to Von.G Art on Amazon Handmade is https://www.amazon.com/handmade/VonGArt?ref=hnd_dp_smp_img